blindgaenger/sinatra-rest/index.markdown

 title: glitter
 subtitle: Git-Like Interface for Twitter
 tags:
+- git
+- twitter
+- command line
+- cli
 - ruby
-- sinatra
-- rest
-- plugin
 ---

 What is it?